-The Subregion 6 Master Plan and SMA was approved on July 24, 2013 via Council Resolutions CR-82-2013 and CR-83-2013.
-It contains the following policies and strategies in the Environment chapter, the text in bold is from the master plan and the plain text provides comments on plan conformance.
+The Subregion 6 Master Plan and SMA was approved on July 24, 2013, via Council Resolutions CR-82-2013 and CR-83-2013.
+It contains the following policies and strategies within the Environment chapter; the text in bold is from the master plan, while the plain text provides staff comments on plan conformance.